-The bow conjures fiery arrows as the occult spell Offer Dire Bolts of Sonance.
+The bow conjures translucent arrows of shimmering air as the occult spell Offer Dire Bolts of Sonance.
 These bows will often have swirling wind-like patterns carved into their surfaces.

 Bracelet of Cruel ...
 Touch

 A Bracelet of Cruel ...
 Touch enhances the wearer's touch with a specific effect, as detailed below.
 In essence, its magic replaces the Margin of any Conflict Roll involving touch with a different effect.
 Anyone can use these bracelets.
 Their magic is constant as long as they are worn.
 They come in many varieties, as detailed below.